pickledish/witw-chart/README.md

 ## Overview

-There are two charts in this repository:
+There are three charts in this repository:

+- `caddy`, which is used to deploy a stateful (just for certs) reverse-proxy for our services
 - `postgis`, which is used to deploy a stateful postgresql instance with the postgis extension
 - `witw`, which is used to deploy stateless services based on the "whereintheworld" image